nishchay/translations/static/english/learningCenter/request/responseHandling.md

 1.  _Application/Access/Direct/views_
 2. Now `Direct` directory will be removed form path and response handler will find view in `Application/Access/views` .
-3. Now `Access` directory will be removed from path and response handler will find vie win `Application/views`
+3. Now `Access` directory will be removed from path and response handler will find view in `Application/views`

 It ends when there no more directory exists in path or path becomes empty.